NEXUS vs. TSA PreCheck: What to know

 Cost

-As of April 2023, a NEXUS card costs $50 for a five-year membership.
-Note that there are some travel credit cards on the market, such as Chase Sapphire Reserve®, that may reimburse the cost of NEXUS.
+As of May 2024, a NEXUS card costs $50 for a five-year membership.
+Note that there are some travel credit cards on the market, such as Chase Sapphire Reserve®, that may reimburse the cost of NEXUS if the card is used to pay for the membership fee.

-If you do have a card with this benefit, the good news is that eligibility for reimbursement usually resets every four years, meaning you may be able to take advantage of this benefit each time your NEXUS membership comes up for renewal.
+If you do have a card with this benefit, the good news is that eligibility for reimbursement usually resets every four years, meaning you may be able to receive this benefit each time your NEXUS membership comes up for renewal.

 NEXUS and TSA PreCheck differences